AnikAdhikari7/WeTube/README.md

     npm start
     ```

+## 📚 API Documentation

+We have a Postman collection that you can use to explore the API.
+Follow these steps to import it into Postman:

+1. Download the `WeTube.postman_collection.json` file from the repository.
+2. Open Postman.
+3. Click on the "Import" button.
+4. Select the `WeTube.postman_collection.json` file.
+5. After importing, you will see a "WeTube" collection in your Postman sidebar.
+Click on it to see the available requests.

+You can also view the API documentation online.
+Here's the link to the [WeTube Postman Documentation](https://github.com/AnikAdhikari7/WeTube/blob/main/WeTube.postman_collection.json).

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details